 Apps like MyLifeOrganized are to-do lists that factor in things like deadlines and your own prioritizations to help you calculate what should be top of your list. nTask is another helpful app that allows you to organize, prioritize and monitor tasks as you go along.

 Despite our best intentions, we all get distracted.
-From social notifications to talkative colleagues—and the very human problem of procrastination—actually sitting down and getting things done is almost always harder than it should be.
+From social notifications to talkative colleagues – and the very human problem of procrastination – actually sitting down and getting things done is almost always harder than it should be.
 Given that it takes about 23 minutes to refocus after an interruption, the productive cost of our daily distractions quickly adds up.
-So you need to effectively manage your distractions in order to protect your flow and focus.
+So you need to effectively manage your distractions in order to protect your flow states and focus.
+Psst: This article is part of our series on popular time management methods.
+Check out some of our other guides on the blog when you're done reading.

 While some distractions easy to identify, many people aren’t aware of numerous pressures that fracture their days.
 One you have identified the source, you can set controls in place so you decide when to let notifications in.
 Common culprits like email, meetings and Slack can be effectively managed with the help of a clear communication framework.

 For identifying and quantifying distractions, an app like Dewo is your best bet—surfaces the time you spend on different activities and even quantifies how often you switch context in a day.
 If you just need more discipline when your concentration is waning, apps like StayFocusd and Mindful Browsing can put access restrictions on time-wasting websites.